Mfarzana/docker-learning/introduction.md

 ## Containers vs. Virtual Machines
-![enter image description here](https://www.itgratis.com/wp-content/uploads/2018/03/docker.jpg)

-Virtual machines and containers differ in several ways, but the primary difference is that **containers** provide a way to **virtualize an OS so that multiple workloads can run on a single OS** instance.
-With **VMs**, the hardware is being virtualized to **run multiple OS instances**.
-Containers’ speed, agility, and portability make them yet another tool to help streamline software development.

-A **Dockerized application** is just a process that runs on your system.
+![enter image description here](https://www.itgratis.com/wp-content/uploads/2018/03/docker.jpg) A **Dockerized application** is just a process that runs on your system.
 It **doesn’t require running a Hypervisor** (such as VMWare or VirtualBox), which means there’s **no guest operating system** to lug around.
 I do think there are reasons to use Virtual Machines nowadays, but they solve a different set of problems than Docker.
 You can use Docker to isolate individual applications, and use Virtual Machines to isolate entire systems.
 They are operating at different levels of abstraction.

 ## Docker Engine